 Prerequisites

-These instructions assume you have created a backup and you have already installed a new Kubernetes cluster where Rancher will be deployed.
+These instructions assume that you have created a backup and already installed a new Kubernetes cluster where Rancher will be deployed.
+The backup is specific to the Rancher application and can only migrate the Rancher application.

 Rancher version must be v2.5.0 and up

 Rancher can be installed on any Kubernetes cluster, including hosted Kubernetes clusters such as Amazon EKS clusters.
 For help installing Kubernetes, refer to the documentation of the Kubernetes distribution.
-One of Rancher’s Kubernetes distributions may also be used:
+A Rancher-created Kubernetes distributions such as, but not limited to, RKE or K3s may also be used.

 1. Install the rancher-backup Helm chart